-Vantage Workflow Portal cannot operate until it is installed on a Windows server or workstation and configured within Vantage using the Vantage Management Console.
-To view media in Vantage Workflow Portal, you must also create a workflow to preprocess the media.
-For information on configuring support for Vantage Workflow Portal, see Configuring Workflow Portal Operation.
+Workflow Portal cannot operate until it is installed on a Windows server or workstation and configured using the Vantage Management Console.
+To view media in Workflow Portal, you must also create a workflow to preprocess the media.
+For information on configuring support for Workflow Portal, see Vantage Domain Management Guide > Configuring Workflow Portal Operation.

-For information on using the Vantage Workflow Portal, see Using Workflow Portal.
+For information on using Workflow Portal, see Using Workflow Portal.